rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/advanced-user-guides/enable-user-retention.md

 ## Enabling User Retention with Kubectl

 To enable user retention, use kubectl to set `user-retention-cron`.
-Then, set `delete-inactive-user-after`, `disable-inactive-user-after`, or a combination of both.
-In the following example, `disable-inactive-user-after` alone is set.
-The example command runs the user retention daemon every hour to disable accounts that have been inactive for 30 days:
+Then, set `delete-inactive-user-after`, `disable-inactive-user-after`, or a combination of both:

 ```
-kubectl edit setting user-retention-cron 0 * * * *
+kubectl edit setting user-retention-cron
-kubectl edit setting disable-inactive-user-after 720h
+kubectl edit setting disable-inactive-user-after
 ```

 ## Configuring Rancher to Delete Users, Disable Users, or Combine Operations